CyberShadow/mpv/DOCS/man/options.rst

     This behavior is disabled by default, but is always available when quitting the player with Shift+Q.

+``--keep-position``
+    When resuming from a saved position (created by specifying ``--save-position-on-quit`` or exiting with Shift+Q), mpv normally deletes the saved position file on start-up.
+Specifying this switch causes mpv to keep it, so that should mpv exit abnormally, the next startup would resume from the last saved position instead of the very beginning.
+Generally, this option only makes sense together with ``--save-position-on-quit``.

 ``--watch-later-directory=<path>``
     The directory in which to store the "watch later" temporary files.